Ryan Grigson: Cleveland Browns (first stint)

 On May 24, 2017, Grigson was hired as the senior personnel executive for the Cleveland Browns.
 In January 2018, the Browns announced that he was no longer part of the team's front office personnel.

 Seattle Seahawks

 On June 13, 2018, Grigson was hired as a senior football consultant for the Seattle Seahawks, and stayed with the team through the 2019 NFL season.

 Cleveland Browns (second stint)

 Grigson was hired by the Cleveland Browns in an advisory and consulting role in February 2020.
 The deal was made official on May 29, 2020.

 Minnesota Vikings

 On June 12, 2022, the Minnesota Vikings named Grigson as their senior vice president of player personnel.
 On May 29, 2025, he was promoted to assistant general manager.

+Cleveland Browns (third stint)

+On June 25, 2026, Grigson departed the Vikings and rejoined the Cleveland Browns as a senior football advisor.

 Personal life

 Ryan Richard Grigson was born to Jeff and Juanita (Rokita) Grigson in 1972.
 Jeff (d.1980) played football at Northwest Missouri State University.

 Grigson attended Our Lady of Grace Catholic School from 1978 to 1986.
 He played high school football at Highland Senior High from 1986 to 1990.
 As a sophomore, he was a member of the Trojan team that played in the 1987 5A State Championship game at the Colts' original stadium, the Hoosier Dome (RCA Dome).

 Grigson met his wife, Cynthia, while the two were students at Purdue University.
 The couple married in 2001 and have six children.